DLP

 DLP settings

-The DLP settings can be configured for the global, domain or user settings.
+DLP settings can be configured at the global, domain, or user level.

-If enabled, DLP checking is enabled for email sent to external domains.
+When enabled, DLP checks are applied to emails sent to external domains.

 DLP managers